SourabhK7/Causal-Inference/README.md

 the customer more than four times, the chances of term-deposit renewals start decreasing.
-Based on our analysis, we would recommend the marketing teams design future marketing campaigns using a cellphone as a mode of communication and limit the frequency of the call to 4 during the campaign period, maximizing the chances of term-deposit renewals
+Based on our analysis, we would recommend the marketing teams design future marketing campaigns using a cellphone as a mode of communication and limit the frequency of the call to 4 during the campaign period, maximizing the chances of term-deposit renewals.